Schall v. Martin and the Transformation of Judicial Precedent, 31 Boston College Law Review 641 (1990)

 The district court found that New York family court judges routinely remanded alleged juvenile delinquents to secure detention during an initial arraignment averaging only five to fifteen minutes.
 These judges, the district court found, detained children based on "intuition and [their] personal predilections, the antithesis of reasoned action."
 Eighteen years of constitutional jurisprudence, commencing with In re Gault, had construed the Constitution to protect the rights of accused juveniles through stringent procedural safeguards in order to avoid punishment of presumptively innocent persons.
 Thus, in the spring of 1984, many advocates for children were confident that the Supreme Court would definitively strike down preventive detention as unconstitutional.

 Date of Authorship for this Version

 Peters, Jean Koh, "Schall v.
 Martin and the Transformation of Judicial Precedent" (1990).
 Faculty Scholarship Series.
-Paper 2186.
+2186.